Pharmacotherapeutic group

 Superinfections.

-The following adverse reactions are also known:
+The following undesirable reactions are also known:

-The formation of ceftriaxone precipitates in the urinary tract has been reported mainly in children receiving either high daily doses of the drug (â¥80 mg/kg per day) or cumulative doses greater than 10 g, as well as those with additional risk factors (dehydration, bed rest).
-The formation of precipitates in the kidneys may be asymptomatic or manifest clinically and may lead to ureteral obstruction and postrenal acute renal failure.
-This adverse event is reversible and resolves after discontinuation of ceftriaxone therapy.
+Cases of the formation of ceftriaxone precipitates in the urinary tract have been reported, mainly in children who received either large daily doses of the drug (≥80 mg/kg per day) or cumulative doses of more than 10 g, as well as those who had additional risk factors (dehydration, bed rest).
+The formation of precipitates in the kidneys can be asymptomatic or clinically manifest, and can lead to ureteral obstruction and postrenal acute renal failure.
+This adverse event is reversible and disappears after discontinuation of ceftriaxone therapy.

-General disorders and disorders at the site of administration:
+General disorders and disorders at the injection site:

 Impact on laboratory test results: